-If a teacher in the course of their work in the profession, discovers that an act of Female Genital Mutilation appears to have been carried out on a girl under the age of 18, the teacher must report this to the police.
+If a teacher or member of staff in the course of their work in the profession, discovers that an act of Female Genital Mutilation appears to have been carried out on a girl under the age of 18, the teacher must report this to the police.
 Keeping Children Safe in Education provides additional guidance.

 Concerns that a child is being radicalised should follow the normal safeguarding referral mechanism with an additional Channel or Prevent referral being made to the Local Authority's Prevent and Channel team.
+An individual will be required to provide their consent before any support delivered through the programme is provided.

 All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing.
 Information should be kept confidential and stored securely.

 Records should include: